statusrow/statusrow.github.io/_posts/2018-03-08-international-womens-day.md

     <img alt="Atlantic Ladies" src="/assets/images/blogs/international_womens_day/atlantic_ladies.jpg" />
   </div>
   <div class="IWD__Card--quote">
     Prepare for such a challenge as well as you can.. women are good at that.
 Choose your wet wipes carefully.. no chemicals.
-IT is a huge challenge, break it down into bite size pieces every step of the way.
+It is a huge challenge, break it down into bite size pieces every step of the way.
 Be minimal.
   </div>
 </div>